 This sub-section is a place-holder.
-It has just struck me that in many of the examples of compositionality in biology and in computing, new kinds of entity come into existence for the first time (at least on this planet), including new kinds of virtual machinery, about which we have known only since about the mid-20th century, although evolution used a much earlier discovery.
+In many of the examples of compositionality in biology and engineering, especially computing, new kinds of entity come into existence for the first time (at least on this planet), including new kinds of virtual machinery, about which we have known only since about the mid-20th century, although long before humans discovered virtual machines, evolution discovered and used their powers, implemented on neural and sub-neural mechanisms.
+In organisms without brains or nervous systems, implementations were based only on chemistry (still in use in brains, e.g. in sub-neural chemistry Grant, 2018).